AVM-27/AVM-27/README.md

 ---

+### 🧠 Mission Brief

-I'm on a mission to blur the lines between hardware and software until they're inseparable.
+I'm on a quest to blur the lines between hardware and software until they're hopelessly entangled (in the best way).
-As a final-year student, my focus is on building high-performance systems, from writing low-level Verilog to deploying accelerated AI models on FPGAs.
-I'm always looking for my next challenge and seeking internship or collaboration opportunities where I can help build the future of computing.
+As a final-year engineering student, I build high-performance systems — from low-level **Verilog** to accelerated **AI on FPGAs**.

+---

+### 🎯 Current Quests

-- 🔭 **My current quest:** Teaching an FPGA to listen for gunshots with Project SATARK, our entry for the Smart India Hackathon.
+- 🔭 **Project SATARK:** Teaching an FPGA to listen for gunshots — our team’s entry for the **Smart India Hackathon**.
+- 📡 **Phase Noise Reduction in Radars:** Taming analog chaos using `MATLAB` and `LabVIEW` to improve target detection.
+- 🎥 **Video Tampering Detection in UAV & Dashcam Footage:** Making sure what your drone sees is what *really* happened (no deepfakes here).
-- 🌱 **Going down the rabbit hole of:** High-Level Synthesis (HLS), custom IP core development, and the finer points of embedded AI.
+- 🌱 **Exploring:** High-Level Synthesis (HLS), custom IP core design, and embedded AI that runs where the internet doesn’t.

-- 👯 **Looking for fellow adventurers for:** Quests involving FPGA acceleration, hardware-software co-design, and interesting ML applications.
+---

+### 🤝 Looking For

+Fellow adventurers who are into:
+- 🔌 FPGA acceleration
+- 🧠 Embedded ML
+- 🧬 Hardware-software co-design
+- 🛸 Drones, edge computing, signal intelligence... or just cool builds that push boundaries

 ---